DhilipSanjay/DhilipSanjay.github.io/books.markdown

 These are some the books which I'm currently reading, planning to read and have read:

 ### Currently Reading
+- The Psychology of Money: Timeless lessons on wealth, greed, and happiness - Morgan Housel
+- Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones - James Clear

+### Planning to Read
 - The Web Application Hacker's Handbook: Discovering and Exploiting Security Flaws - Dafydd Stuttard and Marcus Pinto

-### Planning to Read
 - Real-World Bug Hunting: A Field Guide to Web Hacking - Peter Yaworski
 - Black Hat Python: Python Programming for Hackers and Pentesters - Justin Seitz
 - Introduction to algorithms - Thomas Cormen